bjoernQ/rconfig/README.md

 - probably we want to merge the TUI (as a feature) into `rconfig`?
 - Have a GUI instead of TUI?
 - Rethink "depends" depending on features?
 See https://github.com/bjoernQ/rconfig/issues/6#issuecomment-2199809818 - probably better to only allow dependencies on (parent) config keys and have an "active-when" to know for which features the config element is for?
 (Emit warnings when a value isn't used / show in TUI/GUI)
+- Are we okay with using TOML to define the configuration?
+(Obviously we want to use it for ther user's config.)
+Coming up with our own syntax and parser (based on e.g. PEG) should be easy enough.
+- Probably reconsider naming of the user's config (`config.toml` might be easy to confuse with `.cargo/config.toml`)

 ## Idea